jamiebuckley/jamiebuckley.github.io/index.md

 More recently, work in Ruby involved a service directory used across various UK councils, open source [here](https://github.com/wearefuturegov/outpost) and initial work as a technical lead and consultant on the [GDX Data Marketplace](https://www.gov.uk/government/publications/roadmap-for-digital-and-data-2022-to-2025/transforming-for-a-digital-future-2022-to-2025-roadmap-for-digital-and-data) for the Cabinet Office.

 ## C#
-I started working in C#/ASP.NET MVC in around 2015, at which time it wasn't a great environment to be developing in.
-VB.NET was still a viable competitor, and C# was a closed source, locked down environment.
+I started working in C#/ASP.NET MVC in around 2015.
+At the time I was building applications primarily aimed at the Health and Safety/Building services departments for universities and hospitals, using .NET MVC, Entity Framework, SQL Server and Oracle.

+.NET at the time, was a closed source, locked down environment.
 It was a shame, because the language itself was beautiful, but the ecosystem was very limiting, from everything from databases to devops.
-As a result, I avoided it professionally for several years (other than quite a bit of personal development in frameworks like Unity).
+Docker was gaining traction at that point, and C#/.NET had no good way of taking advantage of the progress being made there.
+As a result, I avoided C# and .NET professionally for several years (other than quite a bit of personal development in frameworks like Unity).

-In 2020, I started a contract for Wales and West Utilities, a gas company, that was built in .NET Core.
+In 2020, I started a contract with Foundry4 for Wales and West Utilities, a gas company, that was built in .NET Core.
 This used both .NET Core WebAPI with the Mediatr pattern, and Azure Functions.
+I joined the team as a contract engineer, and took over as technical lead shortly after.